 - Circuit Topology

-The Modulus-86 Rev. 2.2 is a composite amplifier providing true world class performance.
+The Modulus-86 Rev. 2.4 is a composite amplifier providing true world class performance.
 This performance level is reached by using a specialized audio op-amp to perform error correction on a high-power chip amplifier.
-The Neurochrome composite amplifier topology results in a high-performance 65 W amplifier with vanishingly low distortion and phenomenal sound quality.
+This Neurochrome composite amplifier topology results in a high-performance 65 W amplifier with vanishingly low distortion and phenomenal sound quality.

 The Modulus-86 is power supply agnostic, which is a unique feature to the Modulus-86.
 Due to the error correction provided by the Neurochrome composite amplifier topology, the Modulus-86 performs as well on a traditional unregulated linear power supply or a switch mode power supply (SMPS) as it does on a well-regulated laboratory power supply.

 - 70 W (4 Ω), 40 W (8 Ω) output power when using the Power-86 and recommended transformer.

 - Mono construction: One Modulus-86 board per channel.

 - On-board error correction circuit with local low-noise power supply regulators.